-As you can see in the second image, the moon is a bright ball of light surrounded by a sea of darkness.
-Your camera’s light meter will be fooled by this and see more of the darkness, resulting in an overexposed moon, like the moon in the first photo.
+As you can see in the second image, the moon is a bright ball of light that is surrounded by a sea of darkness.
+This will fool your camera’s light meter and it will see more of the darkness.
+Consquently, it will overexpose the moon, like the moon in the first photo.
 Therefore, you either need to select the spot metering option, use a long telephoto to zoom right in close to the moon to get an accurate reading.

 An easier way: The easiest way is to switch to full manual and take some test shots.
-My shot above was taken with a 400mm lens.
+I took my shot with a 400mm lens.
 It’s important when capturing the moon like this that you use a shutter speed of at least 1/125.
 Because the moon is moving, a longer speed will result in motion blur.
 The exact settings will very much depend on how high it is in the sky.
 The higher it is, the brighter it is.

 Set your camera to full manual and then set a benchmark of: